SohamMody/Exploring_Variational_Auto-Encoders_to_Empower_Self-Supervised_Learning/README.md

-# semisupervised-image-classification
+# Exploring VAEs to Empower Self-Supervised Learning
-using unsupervised data to improve image classification
+Using unsupervised data to improve image classification of images taken from ImageNet 1000 classes dataset.

 ## use pretrained vae